WTC VCF Payouts for Asthma

 Definition of a World Trade Center Victim Under New York Law

-For the purpose of receiving compensation, the VCF and the World Trade Center Health Program (WTC Health Program) consider anyone who developed asthma after being present or visiting Ground Zero, the Pentagon, or the Shanksville plane crash site between September 11, 2001, and May 30, 2002, a victim.
-You must have developed asthma as a direct result of toxic carcinogen exposure at one of these sites.
+For the purpose of receiving compensation, the VCF and the World Trade Center Health Program (WTC Health Program) typically consider anyone who developed asthma after being present or visiting Ground Zero, the Pentagon, or the Shanksville plane crash site between September 11, 2001, and May 30, 2002, a victim.
+However, the complex policies of the WTC Health Program afford differing amounts of exposure time based upon the type of work or presence.
+Commonly, the time frame that the WTC Health Program looks at is September 11, 2001, and July 31, 2002, but exceptions are depending upon your circumstances.

 Understanding Your Medical Condition: Asthma

 Exposure to asbestos, breathing in toxic chemicals, and working or moving about NYC while exposed to large dust clouds are the main factors that caused some first responders and others to develop asthma-related to the September 11, 2001, terrorist attack.
-Some people in New York City in the nine and one-half months after the attack developed asthma symptoms right away while others experienced delayed symptoms, sometimes by several years.
+Some people in New York City developed asthma symptoms right away while others experienced delayed symptoms, sometimes by several years.
 Unfortunately, asthma is a chronic condition that never fully goes away.
 The best you can do is manage your symptoms and know your triggers for an attack.
 The most common symptoms associated with post-9/11 asthma include:

 - Chest tightness